Christian Ostrander

 Christian Ostrander is an American college baseball coach, currently serving as head coach of the Southern Miss Golden Eagles baseball program.

 Coaching career

-Coach Ostrander was named Head Coach of the Southern Miss Golden Eagles at the conclusion of the 2023 season, following the retirement of Scott Berry.
-In his first season as the head coach.
-Coach Ostrander would lead Southern Miss to a conference tournament championship, and a berth in the NCAA tournament.
+Coach Ostrander was named head coach of the Southern Miss Golden Eagles at the conclusion of the 2023 season, following the retirement of Scott Berry.
+In his first season as the head coach he led Southern Miss to a conference tournament championship and a berth in the NCAA tournament.